iaanimashaun/hailstone_calculator/docs/Deployment/deployment.md

 For deploying infrastructure using Terraform, follow these steps:

-Create an s3 bucket and dynamodb for remote backend
+To use remote backend, create an s3 bucket and dynamodb and configure in ```infra/terraform/backend.tf```

 ```bash
 make terraform_init